 1.1 Programs of Study

 McMaster University offers graduate programs that lead to one of the following degrees or diplomas:

 Graduate Diplomas in Advanced Neonatal Nursing, Critical Leadership,Clinical Behavioural Sciences, Clinical Epidemiology, Community Engaged Research, Gender Studies and Feminist Research, Nuclear Engineering, Primary Health Care Nurse Practitioner (PHCNP), Professional Accountancy, Water Without Borders

-Master of Arts in Anthropology, Classics, Communication and New Media, Cultural Studies and Critical Theory, Economics, Economic Policy, English, French, Gender Studies and Feminist Research, Geography, Globalization, Health and Aging, History, Global Politics, Philosophy, Political Science, Religious Studies, Sociology, and Work and Society;
+Master of Arts in Anthropology, Classics, Communication and New Media, Cultural Studies and Critical Theory, Economics, Economic Policy, English, French, Gender Studies and Feminist Research, Geography, Globalization, Health and Aging, History, Global Politics, Labour Studies, Philosophy, Political Science, Religious Studies, and Sociology;

 Master of Biomedical Discovery and Commercialization